DeqiLi/Main/Work/5.HTML2JsonTree/readme.txt

 This code has been tested under Ubuntu 14.10.

-Note: This code can correct syntax error for some, but not all, unrestricted HTML of some websites.
-So we cannot give the Json Tree views for some websites with serious syntax erros.
+Note: This code can correct syntax error for some, but not all, non-stricted HTML of some websites.
+So we cannot give the Json Tree views for some websites with serious syntax errors.

 Deqi Li, Mar 1, 2015